metabase/metabase/docs/configuring-metabase/environment-variables.md

 Type: integer<br>
 Default: 10000

 Maximum number of rows to return for aggregated queries via the API.
+Must less than 1048575.

 ### `MB_MAX_UNAGGREGATED_QUERY_ROW_LIMIT`

 Type: integer<br>
 Default: 2000

 Maximum number of rows to return specifically on `:rows`-type queries via the API.
+Must be less than 1048575.

 ### `MB_NATIVE_QUERY_AUTOCOMPLETE_MATCH_STYLE`